 Dual Data Rate RAM

 Today, many consumers use RAM in a DDR or Dual Data Rate setup.
-The DDR label implies that each pair of RAM sticks delivers twice as many signals per clock cycle as a single stick.
+The DDR label implies that each pair of sticks delivers twice as many signals per clock cycle as a single stick.

-If everything works as it should, dual-channel RAM will usually give you better performance for the same amount of equal-speed and similarly-timed RAM.
+If everything works as it should, dual-channel will usually give you better performance for the same amount of equal-speed and similarly-timed RAM.

 For instance, a DDR4 RAM stick rated at 3200 MHz and running in a single channel will only operate at 1,600 Mhz or lower.
 On the other hand, the same capacity split across two identical speed sticks run in dual-channel will operate at 3,200 MHz together.